sasjs/sasjs.io/docs/faq.md

         "acceptedAnswer": {
           "@type": "Answer",
           "text": "<p>We have a list of public SAS apps in github repositories available <a href=https://sasjs.io/apps/>here</a></p> - using these you can see examples of the configuration used to build SASjs apps.<p>There is also a commercial app built with the framework that has been deployed to customers in several countries - it's called  <a href=https://datacontroller.io>Data Controller for SAS</a></p><p>The SASjs framework is also used exclusively for bespoke SAS app development by our sponsors at<a href=https://sasapps.io>Analytium</a>.</p>"
         }
+      }, {
+        "@type": "Question",
+        "name": "Which browsers does SASjs support?",
+        "acceptedAnswer": {
+          "@type": "Answer",
+          "text": "<p>With the right polyfills your SASjs app can support a very wide range of browsers, however the question is - do you really want to?
+There can be a lot of edge cases to cover and support.</p><p>For guidance you might consider following SAS Institute's browser <a href=https://support.sas.com/en/documentation/third-party-software-reference/9-4/support-for-9-4-web-browsers.html#:~:text=Microsoft%20Internet%20Explorer%20and%20Microsoft%20Edge&text=For%20most%20SAS%209.4%20applications,do%20not%20support%20Microsoft%20Edge>support policy</a>.
+Note the diminishing support for IE. </p>"
+        }
       }]
     }